how to detect ai generated content featured image 3

 Structure:

-- Breathless: AI likes to write in short, clipped sentences that can be nerve-racking to read.
+• Breathless: AI likes to write in short, clipped sentences that can be stressful to read.
 There is no natural, meandering ease to the rhythm.

-- Bullets: the machines believe that humans adore structure, like bullet points.
-But they can structure overzealously or inappropriately.
+• Bullets: the machines believe that humans adore structure, like bullet points.
+But they can structure overzealously leading to articles that look like PowerPoint decks.

-- Em dashes: it’s true that writers use these too but the extra-long em dashes get overused by AI and can be a corroborating sign.
+• Em dashes: it’s true that writers use these too but the extra-long em dashes get overused by AI and can be a corroborating sign.
+We’re just about to use one — so you can see what this longer dash looks like compared to the well-known hyphen.

 Starts & Finishes:

-- Conclusions: AI articles typically end with a conclusion that is just titled mononymously, as ‘Conclusion’.
+• Conclusions: articles typically end with a conclusion that is just titled mononymously, as ‘Conclusion’.
 Like an exam answer, sir.

-- Platitudes: the conclusions written by AI are exaggerated, platitudinal footnotes that are not incisive on the issues discussed.
+• Platitudes: the conclusions written by AI are exaggerated, platitudinal footnotes that are not incisive on the issues discussed – often with a clunky link to the brand or service.

 And it’s also about context: has someone sent you something marked by any of the above, unusually?